 Co-Responder Programs Work in Rural Areas

-After reading the challenges, one might be tempted to think that the co-responder model cannot work in rural areas; however, this is not the case.
+After reading the challenges, one might be tempted to think that the rural co-responder model cannot work in these particular areas; however, this is not the case.
 The traditional team/ride-along model can be executed in rural areas with appropriate planning, and less standard models can be implemented that work for each rural community.

 New River Valley in rural southwest Virginia implemented the country’s first regional Crisis Intervention Team program.
 It consists of four counties, one small city, and 14 law enforcement agencies ranging in size from two officers to more than 100.
 They train law enforcement officers to respond to individuals experiencing mental health crises effectively, and the regional partnership created a therapeutic crisis assessment center.
 Law enforcement officers can take individuals in crisis to the center and transfer custody to allow immediate evaluation and triage.
 This kind of out-of-the-box partnership allows for the challenges of the rural co-responder model to be overcome.

 Pitkin County, Colorado, also employs a co-responder program called PACT.
 This program involved mental health workers, law enforcement, community mental health, case manager, and peer support specialist.
 The program has grown exponentially and is widely appreciated by the community.
 PACT uses the cloud-based data platform Julota to coordinate services and maintain measurements of the community’s needs and the program’s efficacy.

 Julota is completely HIPAA-/mental health (42 CFR part 2)-/Criminal Justice Information System- compliant.
 Additionally, Julota can interface with any law enforcement CAD system.
 Due to these reasons and others, it is the perfect complement to any community attempting to build a well-connected and successful program.
 It allows all parties involved in co-responding to a crisis to know pertinent information and improve their response.